The Earth Passes Gas

 exterior began to cool and form a hard crust.
 However, due to the

-roiling convection of the earth's interior, the crust cracked into many
+convection (warmer materials rising and cooler materials sinking in a circular motion) of the earth's interior, the crust cracked into many

 pieces known as tectonic plates.
 These plates are like

 giant puzzle pieces of the Earth's crust.
-The roiling convection also
+The convection also

 happen: